tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 In this activity, students will be researching in groups some applications of cryptography in the wild.

-Explain to the students that getting good at this type of research is key to succeeding in an emerging field like the blockchain industry.
+Explain to students that getting good at this type of research is key to succeeding in an emerging field like the blockchain industry.

 Have TAs circulate the class and ensure students are not stuck.
 This should be a generally easy-going activity.